On The Robustness of Price-Anticipating Kelly Mechanism: Efficiency Loss of Benign users

-\begin{theorem} \textit{(Lower Bound of Total Net Utility over Maximum)} Define a variable $\tilde{v}^{(n)}$ that is the unique positive and real solution to the equality { \abovedisplayskip{1pt plus 3pt minus 2pt} \belowdisplayskip{1pt plus 3pt minus 2pt} } for all $n\in\{1,\cdots,N\}$.
+\item \textit{\textbf{B3:} (NE Net Utility over Maximum)} Define a variable $\tilde{v}^{(n)}$ that is the unique, positive and real solution to the equation { \abovedisplayskip{1pt plus 3pt minus 2pt} \belowdisplayskip{1pt plus 3pt minus 2pt} } for any $n\in\{2,\cdots,N\}$.
 The lower bound of the total net utility is given by \eqref{eq:theorem_lowerbounds_sv2}.